maldex/pyVmCtrl/README.md

-# Automated VMware ESX and ESXi Guest VM creation
+# cli-tool for VMware ESXi Guest VM creation and removal
 ## about

 This scripts allowes very basic operations of Guest-VMs on a ESXi like creating or deleting Virtual Machine Guests thorugh a simple shell-command.
 It exposes a simplfied interface to python's [pysphere](https://pypi.python.org/pypi/pysphere) module.